-Our majority-owned subsidiaries have an active physical presence in the following markets: North America; Greater China, which consists of Hong Kong, Taiwan and China; Russia; South Korea; Japan; and Europe, which consists of Italy and Slovenia.
+Our wholly-owned subsidiaries have an active physical presence in the following markets: North America; Greater China, which consists of Hong Kong, Taiwan and China; Russia; South Korea; Japan; and Europe, which consists of Italy and Slovenia.
 In June 2013, we opened a marketing center in Almaty, Kazakhstan through our engagement with our Russian service provider.
 The center also opened for sales and distribution purposes in September 2013.
+A similar fully-operational facility opened in Odessa, Ukraine in February 2014.